Last updated on May 8th, 2023

-CBD containing less than 0.3% THC is legal and very popular mainly because of the numerous associated health benefits; but is CBD for pets too?
+CBD has become very popular mainly because of the numerous associated health benefits; but is CBD for pets too?

 Today, many people are embracing CBD, and pet owners are not left behind.

-The administration of CBD to pets and dogs, in particular, isn't without surprise.
-In a recent study, an expert conducting the study went as far as using the words “promising and exciting” to describe the findings on the effects of CBD and dogs with seizures.
+Giving CBD to pets, and dogs, in particular, has become quite acceptable.
+In a recent study, it was acknowledged that CBD for pets is “promising and exciting”.
+This statement was used to describe the findings on the effects of CBD and dogs with seizures.

-Pet lovers have gone further to include CBD as a supplement in their pets' diets.
+Many pet lovers are now including CBD oils and treats as a supplement in their pets' diets.
 However, while the benefits of CBD are still unraveling, it's crucial to understand the importance of giving CBD safely to your pet.

 Is CBD Safe For Pets?

-Any pet owner who is considering giving CBD to pets wonders if CBD is safe for pets.
+Any pet owner who is considering giving CBD to their pets, wonders if CBD is safe.
 The answer to this question depends on a variety of factors that determine the safety of CBD for both you and your pet.

 What Is The Right CBD Dosage For My Pet?

-However, because studies have shown efficacy at dosages of even less than 1mg per 2.2lbs, you might want to speak to your veterinarian before you administer CBD to your pets.
+Although there have never been any dangerous side effects of taking CBD (in both humans and pets), you might want to speak to your veterinarian before you administer CBD to your pets.

 How Do I Give CBD To My Pets?

 You can choose from a handful of different ways to give CBD to pets.
-The best method differs depending on the preference of the pet and the owner and also the reason for administering CBD.
+The best method depends on the preference of the pet, the owner, and also the reason for administering CBD.